-Serving free drinks at the start of your reception is a sure way to get everyone mingling.
+Serving drinks at the start of your reception is a sure way to get everyone mingling.
 You don’t have to splash out on expensive champagne – Pimm’s, punch or local real ales will also go down a treat.

 Give your guests a giggle by showing that you don’t take yourselves too seriously.
 Use slightly embarrassing questions for the Mr & Mrs quiz, poke fun at your surname or include awkward childhood photos in the decor.
 You’ll set an informal tone that will put everyone in the mood for fun and laughter.

 Looking for more entertainment ideas?
 Check out our every-budget suggestions for keeping guests entertained.